diabloxenon/diabloxenon.github.io/README.md

 This will spawn a basic http server enough for reading the journal properly.

 That's all folks!
 Your support matters a lot to me and is greatly appreciated.
+This journal works on donations completely, so I would really appreciate if you could spare some change for this and help a brother out.
+Donation link here https://nmnx.org/donate